Welcome to the curriculum pages.

 A few students will spend a proportion of their curriculum skills specifically developing their literacy skills through distinct English as an Additional Language (EAL) lessons and/or follow the Lexia Reading Program.

 Where year 9 students who have the potential to access a humanities Ebacc option in KS4, but need to make accelerated progress in that subject to realise their potential, we look at the feasibility year on year of some students study solely Re and either History or Geography instead of both from the Sprint Term in Year 9, or into other alternatives such as period 7.

-Students who are not quite KS4 ready in core subjects and who are unlikely to take a Modern Foreign Language (French or German) at KS4 can also make accelerate progress in their core curriculum through structured additional English and/or Maths and Science time.
+Students who are not quite KS4 ready in core subjects and who are unlikely to take a Modern Foreign Language (French or German) at KS4 can also boost their core curriculum through structured additional Science time.

 Key Stage Four (Years 10 and 11)

 Following Year 9, students study a core curriculum,but also have the opportunity to study a range of additional subjects and subjects at different levels.

 Key Stage Four – Core Offer

 Key Stage four offers a wide quantity of subjects with study time designed to maximise student opportunities.
 These are GCSEs, Btecs and Cambridge Nationals.